 To know more about the IHNA Fees & Charges, click here.

-20 contact hours per week will be delivered through synchronised Online learning which includes on- campus simulation based training and Professional experience placement.
+20 contact hours per week will be delivered through synchronised Online learning and simulation based training.

 Besides the above structured learning, students are advised that they will be required to do approximate 10 hours per week of unstructured learning.